 That said, let’s now explore the main features you should expect from each corporate structure.

 Corporate Structures For Foreigners Starting a New Business In Singapore

 The business is not recognized as a separate entity from its owner.

 The business is managed and administered directly by a single proprietor.

 The proprietor is entirely responsible for all the liabilities, losses, and debts that arise from the business.

-Revenue from the business is considered part of the owner’s personal income.
+Revenue from the Singapore business is considered part of the owner’s personal income.

-The personal income tax rate after starting such a business in Singapore for foreigners ranges between 0% and 22%.
+The personal income tax rate after starting such a business in Singapore for foreign nationals ranges between 0% and 22%.